The 10 best new acts we saw at The Great Escape 2023

 Dolores Forever

 There were lovely, laid-back vibes to be found at NME 100 graduates Dolores Forever‘s set, which felt like a balm for any hungover punters kicking around Brighton Pier’s Horatio’s on Friday evening.
 With an easygoing charm and sweetened harmonies, Hannah Wilson and Julia Fabrin channelled their friendship into a confident, compelling stage presence that belied their status as relative newbies.
-Tracks such as ‘Rothko’ and ‘Good Time All The Time’ segued smoothly into one another, before they finished ‘Baby Teeth’ with finishes a joyous high five: the uplifting climax to a set brimming with energy.
+Tracks such as ‘Rothko’ and ‘Good Time All The Time’ segued smoothly into one another, before they finished ‘Baby Teeth’ with a joyous high five: the uplifting climax to a set brimming with energy.
 (SW)

 Frozemode